LupaDevStudio/Geozzle/README.md

 # Geozzle

-*Geozzle* is a geography quizz with requests to WikiData in order to get the questions.
+*Geozzle* is a geography quizz using requests to WikiData to gather all available clues for different countries.
+Players can choose the continent they want to play and attempt to guess all countries within it using as few clues as possible.
+The objective of the game is simple: collect all countries of each continent.

-ETOFFER UN PEU ICI
+This game was developped as a school project for the *Connaissances et Raisonnement* class at CentraleSupélec.

 - [Geozzle](#geozzle)
   - [Installation](#installation)